Patient Account Services, Healthcare Financial Assistance Program

 HFA Eligibility Criteria:

 - To apply for HFA, a patient or family member must complete an application (see Attachment B) including gross income for a minimum of 3 months (up to 12 months) prior to the date of application or date of service.
-Proof of income is requested from all patients requesting financial assistance consideration
+Proof of income may be requested from patients requesting financial assistance consideration.